 Anyone can join an MLM.
 Members are keen to recruit because they can then start earning off them.
 Some people claim to screen their applicants for suitable downlines, but I suspect the vast majority will be happy to take on anyone.
 There are many cases of people with anxiety, depression, women who have just had babies, people with health conditions that would make them unsuitable for the gruelling world of MLM.
 This military blog examines how military families are targeted for these schemes due to their unique vulnerabilities.

-Because anyone can join, this means anyone an recruit and find themselves being a leader.
+Because anyone can join, this means anyone can recruit and find themselves being a leader.
 People are recruiting, managing, advising and interacting with the public selling products without any relevant training or experience.
 They have no Human Resources qualifications so they are unaware of rules about recruiting or how to match a person to a job.
 They will believe that anyone can do it.
 When the upline comes up against difficulties with their team member, they will not be able to act professionally, and within the relevant laws.
 This opens them up to acting illegally.
 The upline tells the downline what to do, sometimes regarding tax issues, advertising, recruiting, marketing, health claims, and generally tries to control what they do.
-They in turn will be controlled by their upline.
+They, in turn, will be controlled by their upline.
 The whole industry is filled with people who don’t know what they are doing, telling others what to do.

 Where you get a situation where people with no training can suddenly be thrust into a ‘boss’ role, and where the activities of the recruits can affect the boss’s income, you get the potential for a lot of bullying.
 There are no safeguards to protect people, like an HR department, training, unions, annual appraisals, governance.
 There is often no support from colleagues because your team members may well be your competition.